lennyleadership/FenXiHuaXue_handbook/content/docs/41 Drugs of Abuse/02 Drugs/01 amphetamine/02_amphetamine_interference.md

 <img width ="720" height= auto src = "/docs/images/Screenshot 2022-10-13 223026.png" />

 **Reference**: <a href = "https://www.sciencedirect.com/book/9780128156070/critical-issues-in-alcohol-and-drugs-of-abuse-testing" target="_blank" rel="noopener noreferrer">[Chapter 16 - Critical Issues When Testing for Amphetamine-Type Stimulants: Pitfalls of Immunoassay Screening and Mass Spectrometric Confirmation for Amphetamines, Methamphetamines, and Designer Amphetamines, p206-213]</a>

+### Fenproporex

+The Federal Drug Administration (FDA) warned consumers in January 2006 that the Brazilian dietary supplements Emagrece Sim and Herbathin contain several active drug ingredients including fenproporex, which is metabolized to amphetamine.
+Use of other weight loss or nutritional supplements containing fenproporex has resulted in detection of D-amphetamine in the urines of users.

+**Reference**: <a href = "https://www.sciencedirect.com/book/9780128156070/critical-issues-in-alcohol-and-drugs-of-abuse-testing" target="_blank" rel="noopener noreferrer">[Chapter 16 - Critical Issues When Testing for Amphetamine-Type Stimulants: Pitfalls of Immunoassay Screening and Mass Spectrometric Confirmation for Amphetamines, Methamphetamines, and Designer Amphetamines, p206-213]</a>

 ---